AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday we talked about the importance of Responsible AI.
-Today is about ensuring the intelligent apps or the ML models you build are accessible to all.
+Today is about 6 ways to improve accessibility with Azure AI.
+There are over one billion people in the world living with disabilities.

 ## 🎯 What we'll cover